Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse

 Before concluding, we would like to give attention to the following : \begin{itemize} \item The NNLO $b\bar{b}$ production cross-section used for the 100\,TeV analysis can have an uncertainty of the order of 15\%~\cite{Mangano:2016jyj}.
 In addition, the choice of different PDFs can change the differential distributions of $B$-hadrons.
 To see this effect, we generate the parton-level $b$-pair events at the LO using different PDFs and have found that the signal acceptance varies at most $3\%$ for the dark Higgs model.
 However, these uncertainties do not noticeably change the sensitivity contours that we have obtained in Fig.~\ref{fig:thetaphi}.

 \item For future colliders, it is possible to place multiple forward detectors along the beamline.
 Observation of signals in multiple detectors would prove the presence of LLPs beyond any doubt.
 For the dark Higgs scalar model, we have investigated this possibility assuming four benchmark points mentioned in Table~\ref{tab:multidetector}.
-Two detectors are placed at $z = 100$\,m or 300\,m in addition to FOREHUNT-C with the exact dimension of FOREHUNT-C, and we put a momentum cut $p_{\phi} > 100$\,GeV for detecting the LLP.
+Two detectors are placed at $z = 150$\,m or 300\,m in addition to FOREHUNT-C with the exact dimension of FOREHUNT-C, and we put a momentum cut $p_{\phi} > 100$\,GeV for detecting the LLP.
 We observe that the signal acceptance of the second detector decreases with an increase in the distance from the IP along the $z$-direction, as expected.
-Adding a second detector placed at $z = 100$\,m could potentially increase the signal acceptance by approximately 50\% compared to FOREHUNT-C. For higher decay length, even if we place the second detector at $z = 300$\,m, the overall signal acceptance increases by 50\%.
+Adding a second detector placed at $z = 150$\,m could potentially increase the signal acceptance by approximately 50\% compared to FOREHUNT-C. For higher proper decay length, even if we place the second detector at $z = 300$\,m, the overall signal acceptance increases by 50\%.